dhakalananda/dhakalananda.github.io/_pages/about.md

 permalink: /about/
 ---

 Hi, I am Ananda Dhakal.
 I work as a vulnerability researcher at Patchstack with the focus on WordPress security.
-In my free time, I love doing CVE reversing, and bug bounties.
+In my free time, I love doing CVE reversing and bug bounties.

 #### Skills